Shelby Kutty

-Shelby Kutty, MD, PhD, MHCM, is an Indian born American cardiologist, academic, and healthcare executive.
+Shelby Kutty is an Indian born American cardiologist, academic, and healthcare executive.
 He currently serves as the System Vice President and Chief Academic Officer at BayCare Health System in Clearwater, Florida.
-Kutty previously held the Helen B. Taussig Professorship and chaired the Cardiovascular Analytic Intelligence Initiative at Johns Hopkins School of Medicine and Johns Hopkins Hospital.

 He has also previously held the titles of assistant dean for research and development and vice chair of pediatrics at the University of Nebraska Medical Center College of Medicine.
 Kutty has published over 500 articles in peer-reviewed medical journals.

 At BayCare, Kutty is responsible for academic integrity, graduate medical education expansion, and translational research leadership across a 16 hospital system, in strategic collaboration with Northwestern Medicine, a nonprofit healthcare system affiliated with the Northwestern University Feinberg School of Medicine, in Chicago, Illinois.

 Kutty specializes in cardiovascular imaging for children and adults with congenital heart disease, including echocardiography, magnetic resonance imaging (MRI), computed tomography (CT), and preventive cardiology.

 Early life and education

 Shelby Kutty was born and raised in India.

 Kutty obtained his MBBS from the University of Calicut in Kerala, India, an MD from the Manipal Academy of Higher Education in Karnataka and a PhD from the University of Nebraska Medical Center.